overwolf/overwolf.github.io/docs/api/overwolf-io.md

 #### Permissions required: FileSystem

-> Writes content into the target text file.
+> Writes content into a target text file.

-If the file doesn’t exist, it will be created, along with any needed directories along the path.
+If the file doesn’t exist, it will be created, along with any required directories along the path.
 Otherwise, the file’s content will be overwritten.

 Parameter            | Type                    | Description                                                                             |
 -------------------- | ----------------------- | --------------------------------------------------------------------------------------- |